csdavids519/MoonJumper/README.md

 ## Testing

 ### Tests
- - testing the responsiveness of the website Google Chrome dev tools was used.
+ - Testing the responsiveness of the website [Responsive Design Checker](https://responsivedesignchecker.com/) was used to view the site on multiple screen sizes.
  - All buttons and links were tested on multiple devices.
  - All clickable links have been checked for a change in mouse pointer.
  - Screen size responsiveness was tested on multiple devices and using Google Dev Tools.